1988–89 Atlanta Hawks season: Off-season

+Regular season

-After winning their first three games of the regular season, the Hawks struggled losing six of their next nine games, leading to a 6–6 start.
-However, the team went on a six-game winning streak between November and December, posting an 11–3 record in December, and holding a 28–19 record at the All-Star break.
-The Hawks posted a nine-game winning streak in April, winning 12 of their final 14 games of the season, and finishing in third place in the Central Division with a 52–30 record, earning the fourth seed in the Eastern Conference, and also reaching 50 wins for the fourth consecutive season.
+With the addition of Malone and Theus, the Hawks won their first three games of the regular season, but then struggled losing six of their next nine games, leading to a 6–6 start to the season.
+However, the team posted a six-game winning streak between November and December afterwards, posting an 11–3 record in December, and later on holding a 28–19 record at the All-Star break.
+The Hawks posted a nine-game winning streak in April, won 12 of their final 14 games of the season, and finished in third place in the Central Division with a 52–30 record, earning the fourth seed in the Eastern Conference; the team also reached 50 wins for the fourth consecutive season.

 Dominique Wilkins averaged 26.2 points, 6.9 rebounds and 1.5 steals per game, and was named to the All-NBA Third Team, while Malone averaged 20.2 points and 11.8 rebounds per game, and Theus provided the team with 15.8 points, 4.7 assists and 1.4 steals per game.
-In addition, Doc Rivers provided with 13.6 points, 6.9 assists and 2.4 steals per game, while John Battle contributed 9.5 points per game off the bench, and Cliff Levingston averaged 9.2 points and 6.2 rebounds per game.
-Also off the bench, Antoine Carr provided with 7.5 points and 3.5 rebounds per game, while Jon Koncak averaged 4.7 points, 6.1 rebounds and 1.3 blocks per game, and Spud Webb contributed 3.9 points and 3.5 assists per game.
+In addition, Doc Rivers provided with 13.6 points, 6.9 assists and 2.4 steals per game, while John Battle contributed 9.5 points per game, and Cliff Levingston averaged 9.2 points and 6.2 rebounds per game.
+Meanwhile, Antoine Carr provided with 7.5 points and 3.5 rebounds per game, Jon Koncak averaged 4.7 points, 6.1 rebounds and 1.3 blocks per game, and Spud Webb contributed 3.9 points and 3.5 assists per game.

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Wilkins and Malone were both selected for the 1989 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Malone's final All-Star appearance.
 Meanwhile, Webb participated in the NBA Slam Dunk Contest for the third time; Wilkins was also selected for the Slam Dunk Contest, but did not participate.
-Malone finished tied in thirteenth place in Most Valuable Player voting.
+Malone finished tied in 13th place in Most Valuable Player voting.

-In the Eastern Conference First Round of the 1989 NBA playoffs, the Hawks faced off against the 5th-seeded Milwaukee Bucks for the second consecutive year; however, after winning Game 1 at home, 100–92, the Hawks would lose to the Bucks in five games.

 The Hawks finished eleventh in the NBA in home-game attendance, with an attendance of 644,291 at the Omni Coliseum during the regular season.
-Following the season, Theus was left unprotected in the 1989 NBA expansion draft, where he was selected by the Orlando Magic expansion team.